hazelnuthound/Tennessee-County-Classification/README.md

 ### Membership in a Core Based Statistical Area
 ### Tennessee Development District

-### Ruralality as determined by the Tennessee Department of Economic and Community Development
+### Rurality as determined by the Tennessee Department of Economic and Community Development

 ### USDA Rural-Urban Continuum Codes - 2013 and 2023 vintages